• Free shipping on all orders

 How Does the Symbiotic Relationship Work?

 Anemones are unusual animals that use a toxin to kill prey fish.
 However, Clownfish are immune to this toxin.
-They are able to live in anemones, which protects them from becoming dinner for other fish.
+They can live in anemones, which protects them from becoming dinner for other fish.
 The anemone also provides food to the Clownfish, saving it from having to leave the safety of the anemone.

 anemone and clownfish